aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-tiff/_index.md

    Yes, Aspose.HTML for Java is compatible with various Java libraries and can be integrated into your Java applications and projects.

 ### Where can I find community support for Aspose.HTML for Java?
-   You can join the Aspose community on their [official forum](https://forum.aspose.com/) to ask questions, share your experiences, and get assistance from other users and the Aspose team.
+   You can join the Aspose community on their [forum](https://forum.aspose.com/) to ask questions, share your experiences, and get assistance from other users and the Aspose team.